Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Arbitrage-Free Pricing of Collateralized Cross-Currency Basis Swaps

-We first derive explicit pricing formulae for a collateralized CCBS in Propositions \ref{pro5.1} \ref{pro5.2}.
-The tentative pricing results obtained using the \PMM will be supported in Section \ref{sec6} by further computations demonstrating the existence of a replicating strategy.
 Collateralization is used to mitigate the counterparty credit risk and hence increase trading volumes; it is also enforced by regulators of financial markets.
-Therefore, in our further calculations, we take collateral as the default setting with the rate $\beta_t$ indicating the level of proportional collateralization.
-Needless to say, the results for uncollateralized contracts can be obtained upon setting $\beta_t=0$.
+Therefore, in our further calculations, we take collateral as the default setting with the rate $\beta$ indicating the level of proportional collateralization.
+Needless to say, the pricing and hedging results for uncollateralized contracts can be obtained upon setting $\beta=0$.

+We first derive in Proposition \ref{pro5.1} and Proposition \ref{pro5.2} explicit pricing formulae for a CCBS with domestic collateralization.
+Next, in Proposition \ref{pro5.1c} we obtain the corresponding results for the case of a collateral posted in the foreign currency.
+The tentative pricing results obtained using the \PMM will be supported in Section \ref{sec6} by further computations demonstrating the existence of a replicating strategy, although we only present here expressions for the hedging strategy in the case of the domestic collateralization.